MENU

 Getting to Corcovado

 Corcovado is accessible by van or train.
 The van has several boarding points and will take you to Corcovado.
-Many tourists prefer the rack railway that departs from Cosme Velho to Corcovado because it is a traditional and stunning ride through the forest.
+Many tourists prefer the rack railway departing from Cosme Velho to Corcovado because it is a traditional and stunning ride through the forest.

 Foto Alexandre Macieira Riotur